88fingerslukee/fog-docker/README.md

 │  ┌─────────────────┐    ┌─────────────────┐    ┌──────────┐ │
 │  │   fog-server    │    │    fog-db       │    │fog-tftp  │ │
 │  │   (Apache/PHP)  │◄──►│   (MariaDB)     │    │(TFTP)    │ │
-│  │   Port: 8080    │    │   Port: 3307    │    │Port: 69  │ │
 │  └─────────────────┘    └─────────────────┘    └──────────┘ │
 │           │                                                 │
 │           ▼                                                 │
 │  ┌─────────────────┐    ┌─────────────────┐                 │
 │  │   fog-nfs       │    │   fog-ftp       │                 │
 │  │   (NFS Server)  │    │   (FTP Server)  │                 │
-│  │   Port: 2049    │    │   Port: 21      │                 │
 │  └─────────────────┘    └─────────────────┘                 │
 └─────────────────────────────────────────────────────────────┘
 ```

 **Note**: All containers share the host's network stack due to FOG's networking requirements.
-This limits portability but ensures compatibility with network booting and multicast operations.
+This limits portability but ensures compatibility with the FOG Services

 ### **Ideal Architecture (Container Networking)**
 For a truly portable, cloud-ready deployment, see the [FOG Project Improvements](FOG-IMPROVEMENTS.md) document for the proposed container-native architecture with proper service discovery and networking.